-In consultation with the BioNet Threatened Biodiversity Data Collection (TBDC) database, mapped habitat for the Pied Oystercatcher coastal dune scrub (PCT 772), rock platforms (PCT 99993) and dune/shoreline (PCT 99994) areas while Sooty Oystercatcher consists of rock platforms (PCT 99993) and dune/shoreline (PCT 99994) (Figure 6-6).
+In consultation with the BioNet Threatened Biodiversity Data Collection (TBDC) database, mapped habitat for the Australian Pied Oystercatcher in the development footprint includes coastal dune scrub (PCT 772), rock platforms (PCT 99993) and dune/shoreline (PCT 99994) areas while Sooty Oystercatcher consists of rock platforms (PCT 99993) and dune/shoreline (PCT 99994) (Figure 6-6).
 The Oystercatchers would utilise this habitat for foraging and, potentially, breeding purposes.

-For the purposes of the BAM only those PCTs included within the BioNet Vegetation Classification database and BAM Calculator can be offset under the BOS.
+For the purposes of the BAM only those PCTs included within the BioNet Vegetation Classification database can be offset using the BAM Calculator.
 PCT 99993 and PCT 99994 are not included in these sources.
-As such, quantification of impacted habitat to be offset for the Pied Oystercatcher includes PCT 772, while no habitat can be quantified for the offsetting of impacts to the Sooty Oystercatcher.
-At the time of revising this BDAR DPIE had not provided an response to this query.
+As such, quantification of directly impacted habitat to be offset for the Australian Pied Oystercatcher includes PCT 772.